dvreeze/try-scalameta/README.rst

 run it.
 The most important downside is that such a rule implementation may not have any other dependencies than Scalafix (so it can depend only on Scalafix, Scalameta, `metaconfig`_, and the standard Scala and Java APIs).

-Obviously, the projects against which Scalafix rules are run must be set up to generate SemanticDB output.
-Assuming that SemanticDB output has been generated, Scalafix rules can be run from source code as follows (on the command line)::
+Obviously, the projects against which (semantic) Scalafix rules are run must be set up to generate SemanticDB output.
+Assuming that SemanticDB output has been generated, if needed, Scalafix rules can be run from source code as follows (on the command line)::

     scalafix --rules=file:/path/to/rule-implementation \